WHERE CAN I PARK A TINY HOUSE?

 TOWING A TINY HOUSE?

-Our homes are designed so that you will not require any special permit to move it.
-In order to be legal to tow (without a permit), a tiny home can’t exceed 13'6" in height and 8'6" in width.
-It must also have a registered license and working taillights and turn signals.
-We can exceed these dimensions, but you will require a permit for transportation.
+Our homes are designed so that you will not require any special permits to move them.
+In order to be legal to tow without a permit, a tiny home can not exceed 13'6" in height and 8'6" in width.
+We can exceed these dimensions, but you will require permits for transportation.

-There aren't other considerations you need to make when preparing to tow your tiny house.
+There are other considerations you will need to make when preparing to tow your Tiny House.
 You should be sure that you have a truck with enough towing capacity and set-up to handle the weight you will be towing.
-Many tiny houses can weigh up to 15,000 lbs or more.
+Many Tiny Houses can weigh up to 15,000 lbs or more.
 The question is not, "Will I be able to tow my tiny house?"
 The question should be "Can I SAFELY tow it?" and more importantly "Can I safely bring the tiny house to a stop?"
 Most large block gas or diesel engines (V8 or V10) can pull a Tiny House, but you also need to ensure that you have to capability to hook up trailer to the truck, that your truck has the proper transmission for towing, and that YOU have the skills required to tow it.